amelie106/toptrumps/README.md

 # toptrumps
-A simplified version of the game "Top Trumps".
+A simplified version of the game "Top Trumps" in Java.